 — Have a more intimate shower with only a few key people in person, then a virtual shower for people near and far.

-— Have an “after party” shower for the couple that got married in 2020 with only just family.
+— Have an “after party” shower for the couple that got married with just family.

 Hosting a virtual bridal shower?
 We have your back!
 Get inspiration for your virtual bridal shower invitation wording and more at Paperless Post.